 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) in 2015, historians in general earned an annual median salary of $55,800.
-From 2014-2024, the BLS projected 2% employment growth for historians, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2018, historians in general earned an annual median salary of $61,140.
+From 2018-2028, the BLS projected a 6% employment growth for historians, which is about average.
 Those with experience and practical skills should have the best prospects, per the BLS.

 Students who have earned a Ph.D. in history may find jobs as teachers and researchers at colleges and universities.
-The BLS projects 10% job growth in the field from 2014 to 2024, and the median annual salary for these professionals was $69,400 in 2015.
+The BLS projects a 6% job growth in the field from 2018 to 2028, and the median annual salary for these professionals was $74,590 in 2018.

 Earning a Ph.D. in history opens up the most job opportunities for research historians.
 Inquisitive individuals may make the best research historians, as their desire to learn more about the human story can motivate them in their research.